Bonuses & Promotions

 Promotions for Current Users

-There are many promotions that bettors may consider after completing their two Second Chance Free Bets.
+There are many promotions that bettors may consider after completing their Second Chance bet credits offer.
 Many of these bonuses will require opting in before taking advantage of them.
 Additional terms and conditions may apply — always read them before placing bets.

 PointsBet New York offers competitive odds and a wide selection of sports.
 It also features its own unique form of wagering called Pointsbetting.